** This Troutbitten article now features a companion video, which appears below. **

 Not only does a good tuck cast force the flies down, it provides some slack, so the flies can drop without tension.

 There is a formula for getting flies to the bottom.
 And in this equation of elements, the tuck cast is just as important as the weight.

 What if we get the weight right?
 What if we set the depth, factor in the distance, we have a good tuck cast and we’ve balance all of it together with the material resistance of the tippet and the flies themselves?
-What if we set everything up just right?
+What if we set everything up just right and allowed the flies to drop?
 What then is the X-factor?